U.S. Department of State Seal

 Passports and Visas:

-• We strongly recommend obtaining a visa before traveling.
+• Obtaining a visa before travel is strongly recommended.
 Although U.S. citizens are eligible to apply for a tourist visa on arrival, there is no guarantee you will receive one.
-U.S. citizens born outside the United States may be subject to increased scrutiny or further requirements at the port of entry.
-Recently, some U.S. citizens have been denied entry into Bangladesh despite believing they had fulfilled the requirements for a visa on arrival.
+U.S. citizens born outside the United States may be subject to increased scrutiny or further requirements at ports of entry.
+Some U.S. citizens have been denied entry into Bangladesh despite believing they had fulfilled the requirements for a visa on arrival.
 Visit the Embassy of Bangladesh website for visa information.

 • Visas must be in a valid passport.
-In country, you may obtain a replacement visa at the Department of Immigration and Passports.
-Replacing a visa, which is required in order to exit the country, may take three to four business days.
+In Bangladesh, you may obtain a replacement visa at the Department of Immigration and Passports.
+Replacing a visa, which is required to exit the country, may take three to four business days.

 • There are penalties for overstaying a visa, and it can be very difficult and time-consuming to change immigration status after arrival.
 Overstay penalties are as follows: